 - i.
 Teachers who join the staff will serve three-month probation and will not be entitled to any leave with pay during the probationary period. - ii.
 Should teachers fail to meet the standards and expectations, their employment will be terminated.
 This will be based on an official evaluation. - iii.
-Teachers who are contracted on a salary basis are entitled to five paid time-off (PTO) (sick/personal) days' leave.
-Teachers who are paid hourly are not entitled to any PTO (sick/personal) day's leave. - iv.
+Teachers are entitled to five paid time-off (PTO) (sick/personal) days' leave. - iv.
 Permission for personal days must be requested on an official leave form in advance.
 Personal days must be approved by the principal in advance of any absence. - v.
 A teacher taking leave must ensure appropriate substitute lesson plans are provided and a substitution arrangement proposal is approved by the principal. - vi.
 Failure to gain prior approval and to submit substitute lesson plans may result in disciplinary action taken against teachers including termination of employment and loss of payment for the days of absence. - vii.
 Upon resumption of duty, teachers are to fill out and submit a request for reimbursement form for the sick days or the approved personal leave day(s) if they wish the day(s) to be counted towards their and not deducted from their PTO days. - viii.
 Sick days over two days will require a doctor's note. - ix.
 A teacher who resigns during the school year will forfeit all PTO.